-The budget may include all expenses essential to planning and carrying out a relevant research project to the point of beginning to write an article or report for publication.
+The budget may include all eligible expenses essential to planning and carrying out a relevant research project to the point of beginning to write a presentation or article for publication.
 All expenses must be identified and justified.
 If other sources of funding are being used to fund the research project, the budget should indicate the funding sources of these expenses and whether the funding is expected or secured.
-NIMER will not cover expenses requested from other funding sources.
-In addition, if the recipient receives another award covering expenses requested from NIMER, the recipient must inform NIMER so this amount may be recalled.
+Northwest will not cover expenses requested from other funding sources.
+In addition, if the recipient receives another award covering expenses requested from Northwest, the recipient must inform the Director of Research so this amount may be recalled.
 If applicable, ethics approvals must be obtained before the grant funds will be released.
-Funds can only be used as indicated in the application budget.
-NIMER may make a partial award and/or disallow ineligible expenses.
+Normally, funds can only be used as indicated in the application budget.
+Researchers are to consult the Director of Research regarding expenses not in the application budget.
+The Evaluation Committee may make a partial award and/or disallow ineligible expenses.

 - Specialized equipment or software rental or purchase up to $250 (essential for completion of the project, not supplied by the academic institution, purchase only if rental impractical or more expensive)

 - Travel necessary to conduct the research (.40/km, economical airfares, modest accommodation, food $50/day domestic and $70/day international, snacks and alcohol beverages excluded).
 Childcare expenses may be requested for short-term travel (up to 5 days).

 - Research assistant costs according to institutional guidelines.

 - Institutional indirect costs: 5% of the total expenses

 - Standard office facilities and expenses

 - Equipment installation, operation, or maintenance

 - Electronic communication, e.g., cell phone charges